-Almost 10 years on from the opening of The Swarm at Thorpe Park, the Resort now have plans to add what is set to be the UK’s tallest rollercoaster.
-Likely to open for the 2024 season, the flagship new ride will be located in the area that has historically been Old Town, principally replacing Logger’s Leap following its closure in 2015.
+Thorpe Park have plans to add what is set to be the UK’s tallest rollercoaster.
+Opening for the 2024 season, this Mack Rides hyper coaster will be located in the area that has historically been Old Town, principally replacing Logger’s Leap following its closure in 2015.

 With the theme park reopening for the 2023 season, observations from the other side of the construction site are now possible in addition to views from Monks Walk.
 In anticipation of Thorpe Park Resort building the UK’s tallest coaster, new hoardings have been added to the construction walls around the site with the slogan “Taking thrills to new heights”.
 The lift hill for the second drop of Logger’s Leap has now been demolished, with the stretch of trough that crosses the lake being the only part of the former attraction yet to be removed.
 Mounds of dirt and rubble fill the centre of the area, which will presumably be used to infill the lake so that the construction of the foundations for the ride can commence.